dataspecer/ds-llm-adjustment/services/adjuster/documentation/README.md

 - **NestJS**: A progressive Node.js framework for building efficient and scalable server-side applications.
 - **TypeScript**: A strongly typed programming language that builds on JavaScript, providing better tooling and error checking.
 - **PostgreSQL**: An open-source relational database management system used for data storage.
-- **Prisma**: An ORM (Object-Relational Mapping) tool that simplifies database access and management.
+- **TypeORM**: An ORM (Object-Relational Mapping) tool that simplifies database access and management.
 - **RabbitMQ**: A message broker that facilitates communication between microservices.
 - **OpenAI GPT Models**: Used for generating suggestions, rationales, and facilitating chat interactions.
 - **LangChain**: A framework for developing applications powered by language models, used to integrate with OpenAI.